opendistro/for-elasticsearch-docs/docs/install/helm.md

 [README](https://github.com/opendistro-for-elasticsearch/community/tree/master/open-distro-elasticsearch-kubernetes/helm).

 The instructions here assume you have a Kubernetes cluster with Helm preinstalled.
 See the [Kubernetes documentation](https://kubernetes.io/docs/setup/) for steps to configure a Kubernetes cluster and the [Helm documentation](https://helm.sh/docs/intro/install/) to install Helm.
-Run the `helm init` command to make sure you also have the Tiller server installed.
-For more information about Tiller, see the [Tiller documentation](https://tiller.readthedocs.io/en/latest/).
 {: .note }

 ## Install using Helm